SDM-TIB/Graph-Factorization/README.md

 ## Run Factorization

 ```
-$java -jar target/RDFFactorization-0.0.1-SNAPSHOT.jar path_to_json_file path_to_input_RDF path_to_output_RDF
+$java -jar target/RDFFactorization-0.0.1-SNAPSHOT.jar $path_to_json_file $path_to_input_RDF $path_to_output_RDF $RDF_format
 ```
 ### Parameters
-* path_to_json_file - Path to json file containing a class and corresponding properties to perform factorization.
+$path_to_json_file - Path to json file containing a class and corresponding properties to perform factorization.
 An example of json file is provided in *database/json-file* folder.

-* path_to_input_RDF - Path to the folder conataining original RDF to be factorized.
+$path_to_input_RDF - Path to the folder conataining original RDF to be factorized.
 An example of original RDF data is provided in *database/input* folder.

-* path_to_output_RDF - Path to the folder to save the factorized RDF data.
+$path_to_output_RDF - Path to the folder to save the factorized RDF data.

+$RDF_format - Format of RDF files.

-### Running An Example of SSN data
+### Running Factorization using Example

 Example json file and original RDF data are provided in the *database* folder.
 Use the command below to run the example.

 ```
+$cd RDFFactorization
-$java -jar target/RDFFactorization-0.0.1-SNAPSHOT.jar ./database/json-file/metadata.json ./database/input/  ./database//output/
+$java -jar target/RDFFactorization-0.0.1-SNAPSHOT.jar /data/database/json-file/TemperatureObservation /data/database/RDFOriginal/ /data/database/RDFFactorized/ NTriples
 ```